geksiong/gs-garden/projects/music_server.md

 - The spectrum analyzer view seems unstable, however the music playback is not affected and LMS web page is still working fine.
 But it could be due to the VU Meter view which is not supported by the skin - after I disabled the VU Meter view, the spectrum analyzer seems to work fine.
 - "Power off" only powers off the LMS(?) service, not shutdown the Raspberry Pi!
 I don't think it's safe to pull the plug with this?

+## Now Playing

+### VU Meters

+The VU Meters will not work out of the box.
+Need to install the VU Meter packages that end with 'wav35skin'.
+Even then, I found that only 'Logitech Black-wav35skin' works.
+Fortunately that one looks pretty good.

 ## Buttons and Rotary Encoders